yankeexe/Terminal-Notes/README.md

 # NodeNote
- :notebook: Take Notes on your Terminal!
+ :notebook: Take Notes in your Terminal!
 ### Description
 Quickly take notes, list them, fetch them, delete them, all from the terminal.